settings icon

 Modern use of the word sorcery evokes images of supernatural power and spells; biblical use of pharmakeia doesn’t fit well with such ideas.
 Rather, the term suggests various forms of drug abuse.
 Those might include drug use in pagan worship, as an addiction, or as a poison used to manipulate and control others.

 In modern English, separate terms distinguish medicines, chemicals, and illicit drugs.
 As used in most contexts, a “pharmacist” and a “drug dealer” both distribute chemicals, but of different kinds and for drastically different reasons.
-Because English vernacular uses entirely different words, phrases like selling drugs evoke something illicit while taking meds or prescription drugs don’t imply anything nefarious.
+Because English vernacular uses entirely different words, phrases like selling drugs evoke something illicit while the phrase taking meds or prescription drugs doesn’t imply anything nefarious.
 Ancient Greeks used words like pharmakeia to refer to that entire spectrum: from medicines to psychoactives to poisons.
 This makes cultural and biblical context crucial when interpreting terms related to pharmakeia.

 Ancient societies were no stranger to mind-altering chemicals.
 Archaeologists note the presence of opium, hemp, and many other substances in Bible-era cultures.
 These compounds were not as potent as modern options but still capable of powerful effects.
 For example, synthetic drugs like carfentanyl are a hundred thousand times as powerful as an equivalent dose of natural opium—this is what allows a small dart to tranquilize an elephant.
 But opium itself is still a strong drug.